violetatrium/lede/README.txt

 4. Create <MINIM_HARDWARE_TYPE>.diffconfig file by copying any existent one and editing the board selection options.
 Normally, you only need to change the options in that file (i.e. the hardware base board type, subtype, device name etc...).
+Make sure the CONFIG_VERSION_HWREV and CONFIG_VERSION_PRODUCT form the proper TARGET_NAME for the build.

 5. Use "git add" to add the new and/or changed files to git cache.

-6. Run the build and verifiy that the ne image works correctly.
+6. Run the build and verifiy that the new image works correctly.

 7. Use "git add" to add the new packages and/or feeds that were downloaded for the new hardware type to the cache and commit